 A Guest Post by Aaron Radcliffe from Nomads Nation

 I’ve been living and teaching English in Hong Kong for a year now, and I gotta say – it’s one hell of a city!
 It’s got it all.
-Skyline, food, hikes, beaches, shopping – whatever it is that you like, Hong Kong’s got you.
+Skyline, food, hikes, beaches, shopping malls – whatever it is that you like, Hong Kong’s got you.

 It doesn’t matter if you have 48 hours or a lifetime, Hong Kong has so much to offer you’ll never get to experience it all.
 As someone who has lived in this city for a year, I’m going to give some obvious recommendations and some that are a bit less conventional.
-Here’s my top ten things for you to do in Hong Kong.
+Here’s my top ten things to do in Hong Kong.

 Table of Contents